tmsavage/GroceryStoreChatbot/README.md

 # GroceryStoreChatbot

+**This is a different, drastically simplified project than the Chatbot I produced at Canary Medical**

 Meet Phil!
 He is a GPT Chatbot model here to help with any questions you have regarding Fitty Groceries.

 Playing around with GPTs!
 I'm making steady progress on this chatbot on sample data.
 Follow along!